benjaminocampo/DataCuration/README.md

     conda install -c anaconda ipykernel
     ```

-    Then, add the active environment to jupyter so its recognized as a new kernel:
+    Then, add the active environment to jupyter so it's recognized as a new kernel:

     ```bash
-    ipython kernel install --user --name=diplodatos-ayvd
+    ipython kernel install --user --name=diplodatos-datacuration
     ```

 5. Run jupyter lab or jupyter notebook with: